weber-d/ibm-connections-component-pack-install-script/README.md

 - Since IBM doesn't have a Docker registry nor Helm repo, they only provide a package with exported packed images.
 See [this documentation](https://docs.docker.com/registry/deploying/)
 - [Manually deploy Component Pack archives to this registry](https://www.ibm.com/support/knowledgecenter/en/SSYGQH_6.0.0/admin/install/cp_install_push_docker_images.html)
-- Clone this repo to a work/or jumphost that can access all required machines
+- A kubernetes cluster (I'm using [Rancher's rke](https://github.com/rancher/rke)) with [all Prerequisites for Component Pack](https://www.ibm.com/support/knowledgecenter/en/SSYGQH_6.0.0/admin/install/cp_install_push_docker_images.html)
-- Kubernetes cluster: I'm using [Rancher's rke](https://github.com/rancher/rke)
+- Cloned copy of this repo to a work/or jumphost that can access all required machines

 ## Installation process